 For two years I would send emails asking if I could visit for the same reason.
 The emails that did receive a reply, and most did get one, always said the same thing.
 “No, not today”.
 Although very frustrating, I was well aware of the peculiar nature of my request.
 I was a nobody with an unknown product and an unknown product label.
 I would not let that stop me from trying however because I believed in my products and had to believe that if Lenco could just see them in person there was a good chance of accomplishing more than just walking away with some images.

 One day I woke up from a deep sleep wide awake and positively energetic.
 Not something that happens very often.
-I decided that this would be the day that I am getting into Lenco, or at least I am going to employ drastic measures to do so…..just show up at their front door.
-I got out of bed, sent my typical email asking to visit, jumped into the shower and then just started to drive.
+I decided that this would be the day that I am getting into Lenco, or at least I am going to employ drastic measures to do it…..just show up at their front door.
+I got out of bed, sent my typical email asking to visit, took a quick shower and then just started to drive.
 I thought that maybe, just maybe, during my drive over I would get a yes answer to my current email and if that be the case I would already be half way there when I did.
 If a visit was allowed for later in the day, I would simply linger around the town of Pittsfield until such time.